apiaryio/dredd/README.md

 Dredd is a language agnostic command-line tool for validating API documentation written in [API Blueprint][] format against its backend implementation.
-With Dredd you can easily plug your API documentation into the Continous Integration system like [Travis CI][] or [Jenkins][] and have API documentation up-to-date, all the time.
+With Dredd you can easily plug your API documentation into the Continuous Integration system like [Travis CI][] or [Jenkins][] and have API documentation up-to-date, all the time.
-Dredd uses the [Gavel][] for judging if a particular API response is valid or if it isn't.
+Dredd uses the [Gavel][] for judging if a particular API response is valid or not.
 If you are curious about how decisions are made, please refer to Gavel's [behavior specification][].

 Dredd supports writing [hooks](http://dredd.readthedocs.org/en/latest/hooks/) glue code for testing statefull servers, workflows and loading fixtures in: